-In this study, we used a semiparametric Generalized Additive Model (GAM) to explore possible associations between RMI, air pollutants, and COVID-19 cases and deaths in São Paulo, Brazil, for March 27, 2020, through December 30, 2020.
-We controlled for environmental factors such as air temperature, relative humidity, and air pollutant concentrations of $PM{2.5}$ and $O_3$ with thin splines.
+In this study, we used a semiparametric Generalized Additive Model (GAM) to explore possible associations between RMI, air pollutants, and COVID-19 cases and deaths in São Paulo, Brazil, for March 27th, 2020 through December 30th, 2020.
+We controlled environmental factors such as air temperature, relative humidity, and air pollutant concentrations (PM{2.5} and O3) with thin splines.
+Arguably, models like the one used here are more commonly applied to much larger datasets.
+However, we present findings and caveats, to provide early evidence on the transmission of COVID-19, and as part of efforts to highlight the potential value of the recently developed mobility indices.